inform, support, empower

 Prepare for Visit

-Now that you’ve booked your lactation consultation, here’s what you need to know to get ready for it:
+Now that you’ve booked your lactation consultation, here’s what how to get ready for it:

 Pre-Visit Intake Forms & Paperwork

-You should have received an email to complete health history and consent forms.
-It is crucial to fill these out prior to the visit so I have a clear idea of what is going on with parent and baby.
-If you have not received a link to create a patient portal account and access your forms, please contact me.
+If this is our first visit, you will receive an email to complete health history and consent forms in the next 24 hours from MilkNotes, our charting software.
+It is crucial to fill these out prior to the visit so we have a clear idea of what is going on with parent and baby.
+Look for an email from MilkNotes, our charting software, as sometimes it can be flagged as Spam.
+If you have not received a link to create a patient portal account and access your forms 24 hours prior to our visit, please contact us.

 Feeding